Nitwel/Immersive-Home/README.md

 Additionally, each event will bubble up until the root node is reached, allowing to handle events on parents.
 In case that an event of a specific node has to be reacted on, use the `Clickable` function node.

+It is also possible to bubble up information by returning a dictionary from a function like `_on_click`.

 ```python
 InteractionEvent {
 	"controller": XRController3D, # The controller that triggered the event